paulazoo/college-arch/aws_devops.md

 - ready to push to github/deploy on aws amplify

 ## changes to close/open up application
-- Mentor and Fellow Apply buttons: lines 133 and 149 of Apply.js
+- disabled or not disabled Mentor and Fellow Apply buttons
--
+    - lines 133 and 149 of Apply.js

 ## Env vars on aws website
 AWS Amplify>All apps>college-arch>App settings:Environment variables